The basis of handicrafts

 You can discover wrought iron masterpieces in Marrakech, Fez, or Safi: candles, lanterns, mirrors, or lampshades are all accessories that will add elegance to your home.
 We offer you a special date with magnificent wood carvings in Fez, Marrakesh, and even Salé.

 Thuja wood industry

 In Essaouira, you can get products made from Thuya wood, which is a precious wood from the Atlas.
 For centuries, wood engraving was a Moroccan craft specialty that established its place in the world of engraving.
-You can find thupper wood products everywhere in Morocco.
+You can find upper wood products everywhere in Morocco.

 Tile Pattern Zellige

-As for the stucco creations, they are prominent, among other things, in the Moroccan Riyadh.
+As for the stucco creations, they are prominent, among other things, in Moroccan Riyadh.
 It is an essential component of Moroccan architecture.
 Morocco is characterized by another ancient art, which is Zellij.
 All over the country, you will find these decorations on traditional products or for innovative creations!
 What is the Moroccan capital of Zellige?
 It is without a doubt the city of Fez!
 Buy many great products in their small typical stores.

-The cities of Fez, Marrakesh and Tetouan are famous for making copper products: pots, lamps, and many other things are made or meticulously engraved on copper or silver.
-Moroccan and internationally recognized artisans are unique in mastering these crafts, and upon your visit you will find modern innovations from them today.
+The cities of Fez, Marrakesh, and Tetouan are famous for making copper products: pots, lamps, and many other things are made or meticulously engraved on copper or silver.
+Moroccan and internationally recognized artisans are unique in mastering these crafts, and upon your visit, you will find modern innovations from them today.

 Tanning leather and leather products

 In the ancient cities of Morocco, particularly in Fez, leather goods fill the markets from ancient tanneries that resemble a palette of watercolors.
 Dar al-Dabbagh in Fez is the main place for tanning cattle, goats, and sheepskins in a traditional way and making them capable of being manufactured from coats, shoes, bags, poufs, etc. These are masterpieces of traditional industry.